 How does ownership of intellectual property rights

 arise in your jurisdiction and what rights do inventors

 In Germany, the ownership of inventions made by an employee

 is regulated by the Act on Employees' Inventions

 (Arbeitnehmererfindergesetz).
 Accordingly, an invention must be

 reported to the employer, comprising a written description.
-Having

-identical with an assignment to the
+invention, this being identical with an assignment to the

 employer.
 The employer can also declare that he wishes to claim

 the invention only partially or even to release the invention

-In the case of release or if the invention is not claimed within
+In the case of release or if the invention is not claimed

-is claimed (which is the usual case) it...
+the invention is claimed (which is the usual case) it...